Average Credit Card Debt: Statistics and Solutions

 Average Credit Card Debt by State & Region

 The average credit card debt varies greatly from state to state.
 Residents of Alaska owe the most with an average of $6,910.
-Colorado comes in second with average credit card debt at $5,625, a whopping $1,285 difference, pointing up the higher cost of living in Alaska.
-Connecticut, North Carolina and District of Columbia round out the top five states with the highest level of credit card debt, averaging $5,555 in those states.
+Colorado comes in second with average credit card debt at $5,625, a whopping $1,285 difference which highlights the higher cost of living in Alaska.
+Connecticut, North Carolina, and District of Columbia round out the top five regions with the highest level of credit card debt, averaging $5,555 each.

-Residents of Iowa enjoy the nation's lowest average credit card debt of just $3,885, a bit more than half of the Alaska figure.
-North Dakota, South Dakota and Nebraska also are parked at the low end of the credit card debt scale.
+Residents of Iowa enjoy the nation's lowest average credit card debt of just $3,885, just over half that of Alaskans.
+North Dakota, South Dakota, and Nebraska also are parked at the low end of the credit card debt scale.
 The map below shows average credit card debt by state.

 Credit Card Debt by State

 The U.S. Census Bureau also tracks credit card debt by region, with the Northeast and West showing the highest average credit card debt at $4,000.
-The south enjoys the lowest average credit card debt as a region with a $3,000 average, with the Midwest close at $3,100.
+The south enjoys the lowest average credit card debt as a region with a $3,000 average, with the Midwest not far off at $3,100.

 Average Credit Card Debt by Gender

-One of the most important statistics on credit card debt is based on gender.
-Men carry more credit card debt than women.
-It's clear that as consumer spenders, men are more likely to reach for the card, where women will consider the long-term ramifications of using plastic for purchases.
-The Census Bureau based these statistics on male versus female householders.
-Men come in with an overall average credit card debt of $7,000 while women homeowners are much lower at about $5,400.
+One of the most interesting credit card debt statistics revolves around gender.
+Data from the U.S. Census Bureau indicates that men carry more credit card debt than women.
+This conclusion is based upon male versus female heads-of-household.
+Men come in with an overall average credit card debt of $7,000 while women homeowners carry about $5,400.

 Debt by Gender